Karachays: Language

 Karachays speak the Karachay-Balkar language, which comes from the northwestern branch of Turkic languages.
 The Kumyks, who live in northeast Dagestan, speak a closely related language, the Kumyk language.

 Religion

-The Karachays are considered deeply religious.
 The majority of the Karachay are followers of Islam.
-Some Karachays began adopting Islam in the seventeenth century due to contact with the Nogais and Crimean Tatars and more under the later influence of the Circassians.
+Some Karachays began adopting Islam in the 17th and 18th centuries due to contact with the Kumyks, Nogais, the Crimean Tatars, and most significantly, the Circassians.
 The Sufi Qadiriya order has a presence in the region.